tmhn/Sparta/node/11-sessions-cookies/README.md

 touch views/partials/messages.ejs
 ```

-Flash messages are a list so we'll need to loop through all of them and display every error that's available.
-Add the following to messages.ejs:
+Add the following to messages.ejs to display the errors:

 ```html
 <div id="messages">